vipulgupta2048/firedocs/Discover Firecamp/Project Management/Creating your first project.md

 4. In the dialog box that opens, type an appropriate name and description for your project as reference.
 Click on the blue `create` button to create the project.
 You can see your new project being promptly added below the `Search` bar.

 Voila!
 You created your first project.
 To create a module or request inside your project.
-Click on the newly created project in the side bar to show the dropdown modal with options to create `Module` or `Request`.
+Click on the newly created project title in the side bar to show the dropdown modal with options to create `Module` or `Request`.
+Click on the desired link to create the same.
+Firecamp offers a host of features to manage projects and modules as per your preferences.
+For more information, read about Managing projects and modules in Firecamp.

+Alternatively, you can start working on any of the apps, integrations or utilities available on the homepage of the Firecamp app and later, save that request for file into a project through the `Save` button that is available.
+For more information, read about saving your first request in Firecamp.

+Firecamp also supports a host of other platforms from which you can import projects from and get started quickly.
+Read more about importing projects to Firecamp.